tommck/azure-functions-openapi-blogs/Article 2.md

 ![Create Order Body With Full API Spec](images/CreateOrder-Schema-FullSpec.png)

+_Now your clients know the simple data validations for these objects_

-## Tell Swasbuckle about the potential return values
+### Tell Swashbuckle about the potential return values

-By default, Swachbuckle will tell the clients to expect a 200 (Success) HTTP result with no payload.
+By default, Swashbuckle will tell the clients to expect a 200 (Success) HTTP result with no payload.

 ![200 Result](images/Response200.png)